V4Fire/Client/src/components/super/i-block/README.md

 For example, let's say we have a component that implements an image upload form.
 And we have two options for this form: uploading from a link or uploading from a computer.

-In order to differentiate between these two options and render different markups accordingly, we can create two stage values: "link" and "file".
+To differentiate between these two options and render different markups accordingly, we can create two stage values: `link` and `file`.
 This way, we can modify the component's template based on the current stage value.

 ### [modsProp]